Focus Then Listen: An Empirical Study of Plug-and-Play Audio Enhancer for Noise-Robust Large Audio Language Models: Results and Discussions

+\textbf{Effectiveness of FTL on Audio Perception:} Table~\ref{tab:exp-1} and Table~\ref{tab:exp-2} present the performance of LALMs on ASR and AT tasks, where Qwen3-8B is applied as the modality router.

+For ASR, as shown in Table 1, FTL effectively reduces the WER of all evaluated LALMs, especially under low-SNR conditions where non-speech interference becomes dominant.
+For example, under the \textit{SNR-Speech} of $-10$ dB, FTL reduces the WER of AF3 from 27.45\% to 25.39\%, and also improves FAC and Q3O by a similar margin.

+For AT, Table 2 shows that FTL consistently improves mAP across different \textit{SNR-Non-Speech} settings.
+The improvements are particularly notable when the target non-speech signals are contaminated by strong speech interference.
+For instance, under the \textit{SNR-Non-Speech} of $-10$ dB, FTL improves the mAP of FAC from 16.34\% to 20.75\%.

+These results suggest that our proposed FTL provides a general and effective mechanism for task-adaptive audio enhancement, benefiting both speech-centric and non-speech-centric audio perception tasks.

+\textbf{Effectiveness of FTL on Audio Reasoning:} Table~\ref{tab:exp-3} presents the reasoning performance of FTL on MMAU-Pro-Ctrl under different modality routers and SNR conditions.

+For speech reasoning, FTL generally improves QA-ACC under noisy conditions when accurate modality routing is available.
+For non-speech reasoning, FTL with ChatGPT5.2 and ground-truth routing also improves performance across most SNR settings.
+It should be noted that, Qwen3-8B achieves a CR of 0\% because it consistently predicts ``mixture'', resulting in the original mixed audio being fed into the LALMs and thus providing no performance gain.

+A surprising observation is that a better router does not always bring better reasoning performance.
+In some cases, the ground-truth router performs comparably to or even slightly worse than ChatGPT5.2 despite perfect routing accuracy.
+This suggests that, compared with low-level perception tasks, audio reasoning is more sensitive to signal distortion and contextual completeness, making the effectiveness of modality-aware enhancement less deterministic.

+\textbf{Impact of Audio Separator:} In previous experiments, we use SNSep as the default separator.
+In Table 4, we further investigate the impact of different audio separators within the proposed FTL framework.
+In addition, the SDR performance of different separators is provided in Appendix~\ref{ab:sep}, where SNSep and SEM achieve comparable separation quality, significantly outperforming SAM.

+As shown in Table~\ref{tab:exp-4}, both SEM and SNSep consistently improve ASR and AT performance compared with the vanilla model, whereas SAM often leads to degraded ASR results.
+An interesting observation is that although SNSep achieves slightly better separation performance than SEM in terms of SDR, it does not yield better ASR improvements.
+This finding suggests that cleaner separation does not necessarily lead to better speech understanding for LALMs.
+Excessively aggressive separation may remove subtle acoustic cues or introduce distortions that negatively affect downstream perception.
+We provide a real-case analysis in Appendix~\ref{ab:real-case} to further illustrate this phenomenon.

-\textbf{Performance on Real Mixtures:} In this study, we simulate mixtures using real-life recordings to quantitatively evaluate FTL at controlled SNR levels.
-Since real mixtures lack ground-truth SNRs, we provide qualitative demonstrations of FTL on real-world mixtures on our project page\textsuperscript{\ref{fn:page}}.
-Results show that FTL can improve the audio reasoning performance in real-world mixtures, especially under highly noisy conditions.
+\textbf{Performance on Real Mixtures:} Since real mixtures lack ground-truth SNRs, we provide qualitative demonstrations of FTL on real-world mixtures on our project page\textsuperscript{\ref{fn:page}}.
+Results show that FTL can also effectively improve audio understanding in real-world mixtures.